Agent Skills: Using Git Worktrees

 Description

-"Use when starting feature work that needs isolation from current workspace, setting up parallel development tracks, or before executing implementation plans.
-Triggers: 'worktree', 'separate branch', 'isolate this work', 'don't mess up current work', 'work on two things at once', 'parallel workstreams', 'sandboxed workspace'."
+"Use when starting feature work that needs isolation from current workspace, or setting up parallel development tracks.
+Triggers: 'worktree', 'separate branch', 'isolate this work', 'don't mess up current work', 'work on two things at once', 'parallel workstreams', 'new branch for this', 'keep my current work safe'."

 Using Git Worktrees